-Traditionally, rendering has been a manual process.
-Architects used techniques like line drawing, shading, and coloring to bring their vision to life and strike an emotional chord with potential clients.
+Traditionally, architectural rendering has been a manual process.
+Architects used hand-drawn sketches, illustrations, and watercolors to bring their vision to life and strike an emotional chord with potential clients.

-While architects still use traditional architectural rendering techniques, technology has changed the game.
-With the right software , they can instantly create 3D visuals for any plan before construction begins.
+While architects might still use traditional architectural rendering techniques, technology has made it possible to create renderings in a fraction of the time. .
+With the right rendering software, architects, home builders, and designers can instantly create architectural visualizations for any plan before construction begins.

-Below, we’ll take a look at its benefits, use cases, and how to create a professional rendering for your clients.
+In this post, we’ll take a look at architectural rendering’s benefits and use cases, and explain how to create a professional rendering for your clients.

-Architectural rendering is the process of creating lifelike images of a proposed architectural design.
+Architectural rendering is the process of creating three-dimensional images of a proposed architectural design.

 Architects use architectural renderings to enhance their designs and provide a more realistic view of what the final project might look like.

-The best architectural renderings include details like furnishings and textures, for a customized view.
-The goal is to communicate how a structure will look and feel before any decisions are finalized.
+The best architectural renderings include custom details like furnishings and textures.
+An exterior rendering might include plants, trees, and patios… The goal is to communicate how a finished project will look and feel.

 Why Are Architectural Renderings Important?